-A raised floor is an elevated floor that is built two inches to four feet above a concrete floor.
+A raised floor in a data center is an elevated floor that is built two inches to four feet above a concrete floor.
 It creates a space that can be used for cooling, electrical, and mechanical services.
-In data centers, raised floors are also used as a plenum chamber to distribute cold air.
-By using a raised floor, you will not only reduce the amount of air needed, you will require less energy and improve temperature distribution across all of the cabinets.
+In data centers, raised floors are also used as a way of distributing cold air.
+By using a raised floor, facilities not only reduce the amount of air needed to cool equipment, they also require less energy and improve temperature distribution across all of the cabinets.
 According to research on the impact of raised floors on thermal behavior in commercial buildings, the presence of a raised floor can potentially reduce the cooling load by as much as 40 percent.
 Combining this system with an AI cooling solution could deliver even greater savings.

 Sometimes grates are used as a quick fix for hot spots in a data center.
-However, a grate can allow up to three times more air than the perforated raised floor tile, it’s possible that it will exacerbate the issue.
+However, since a grate can allow up to three times more air than the perforated raised floor tile, using them will exacerbate the issue.
 Managing the placement of raised floor tiles is critical.
 If not enough tiles are installed, the air can begin to recirculate.
 If too many tiles are installed, it can allow air bypass.
 If a choice must be made between recirculation and bypass, then bypass is preferable.

-Having a raised floor also makes it easier to do equipment upgrades or install completely new equipment.
+Having a raised floor in a data center also makes it easier to do equipment upgrades or install completely new equipment.
 This can include the installation of cabling and redeveloping the premises for other purposes.
-A raised floor is a good design strategy when you have a large number of cables to run.
+A raised floor is a good design strategy when there is a large amount of data center cabling to run.
 This is more efficient and can cost less than systems that are mounted near the ceiling.
 It can also help with the number of hidden cables and consolidation of physical ports and power plugs.

-As the Growth Marketing Manager at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
+As the Marketing Director at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
 Her passion is to find the topics that generate the most conversations.